 Norm-referenced refers to standardized tests that are designed to compare and rank test takers in relation to one another.
-Norm-referenced tests report whether test takers performed better or worse than a hypothetical average student, which is determined by comparing scores against the performance results of statistically selected group of test takers, typically of the same age or grade level, who have already taken the exam.
+Norm-referenced tests report whether test takers performed better or worse than a hypothetical average student, which is determined by comparing scores against the performance results of a statistically selected group of test takers, typically of the same age or grade level, who have already taken the exam.

 Calculating norm-referenced scores is called the “norming process,” and the comparison group is known as the “norming group.”
 Norming groups typically comprise only a small subset of previous test takers, not all or even most previous test takers.
 Test developers use a variety of statistical methods to select norming groups, interpret raw scores, and determine performance levels.